Skip to content

 Located halfway between Lecce and Otranto, Torre dell’Orso Beach is one of Puglia’s best beaches.
 This beach is curved as a crescent moon stretching along 900 metres and framed by some cliffs and a forest.

-Torre dell’Orso Beach is covered in fine silver sand embracing pristine waters and has a pine grove behind it.
+Torre dell’Orso Beach is covered in fine silver sand and embraces pristine waters.
+It has a pine grove behind it.
 The water is shallow, making it suitable for swimming.

-Off the coast, there are twin rocks called the Two Sisters that are good for cliff diving.
+Twin rocks called the Two Sisters are suitable for cliff diving off the coast.
 These twin rocks can be accessed by swimming or kayaking.
 This family-friendly beach features soft golden sand and turquoise waters, perfect for swimming and sunbathing.
-Nearby, you can explore the fascinating caves of Grotta della Poesia or take a stroll through the pine forest.
+Nearby, you can explore Grotta della Poesia’s fascinating caves or stroll through the pine forest.

 3. Santa Maria al Bagno

 Located on the Ionian coastline in Nardò, Santa Maria al Bagno Beach is a top beach in Puglia.
-It is a secluded bay surrounded by sea walls giving it a calm atmosphere.
+It is a secluded bay surrounded by sea walls, which gives it a calm atmosphere.

-Santa Maria al Bagno is a sandy beach featuring calm and turquoise waters.
-In addition, the bay has low reefs, making it suitable for swimming and snorkelling.
+Santa Maria al Bagno is a sandy beach with calm, turquoise waters.
+The bay has low reefs, making it suitable for swimming and snorkelling.

 The rock formations sheltering the beach make it a scenic spot.
 Although the beach is small, the rocky ledge facing it is an excellent place to enjoy the beach or jump into the water.